Does your dog jump on family and guests, pull on the leash when you walk, chew, bark or run away?

 With the private training lessons, you will have all the attention.
 Because it is just you, your trainer, and your dog, you are able to tailor the program for your dog’s personality, size, and your personal needs.
 You are able to make specialized goals specific to you and your dog.
 We offer flexible scheduling, including evening or weekend appointments and location of your choice, in order to work around your busy life.
 If you’re ready to be involved in transforming your dog’s training, fill out a free evaluation form today to learn more!

 If you’re heading out for a vacation or need a day care for your dog while you work, look no further than the Sit Means Sit College Station Dog Boarding and Day Care.
-Your dog will have the time of their life staying at our fun and safe facility.
+Your dog will have the time of their life staying in their own personal dog kennel at our fun and safe facility.
 With our new state of the art facility, you won’t have to worry about safety and can enjoy your vacation or focus on work.
 Your dog will never want to leave!

 If you’re interested in our Dog Boarding and Day Care, click below to learn more about our program or give us a call today!